saimanmoreno/saimanmoreno/README.md

-### Poetas tem de escrever poemas, eu tenho de escrever códigos ❤💻👋
+### Poets have to write poems, I have to write codes ❤💻👋

  <div>
   <a href="https://github.com/saimanmoreno">